SemanticMediaWiki/SemanticMediaWiki/README.md

 ## Tests

-This extension provides unit and integration tests and are normally run by a [continuous integration platform][travis] but can also be executed locally using the shortcut command `composer phpunit` from the extension base directory.
+This extension provides unit and integration tests and is usually run by a [continuous integration platform][travis] but can also be executed locally using the shortcut command `composer phpunit` from the extension base directory.
 A more comprehensive introduction can be found under the [test section](/tests/README.md#running-tests).